What is the Fulcrum Security?

 - Locating the Fulcrum Security: Illustrative Example B

-- Assigning Value to the Fulcrum Security: Practice Exercises
+- Assigning Value to the Fulcrum Security: Distressed Debt Valuation

-- Pricing the Fulcrum Debt: Illustrative Example C
+- Pricing the Fulcrum Debt Exercise: Illustrative Example C

 - Pricing the Fulcrum Debt: Illustrative Example D

-The fulcrum security (or fulcrum debt) is one of the most essential concepts to understand in the context of financial restructuring.
+The fulcrum security (or fulcrum debt) is one of the most essential concepts to understand in the context of corporate restructuring.

 As a result of getting only partial recovery, the fulcrum’s security claims will be converted to equity (usually instead of a debt claim), and often positions the holders of the fulcrum security to lead the plan of reorganization (POR) going forward.